Social Work (SOWK)

 SOWK 7421 Research for Program Evaluation and Evidence Based Social Work (3)

 In this course, students begin to develop mastery of some of the tools or skill sets required for successful completion of the MSW program and for ethical, effective clinical-community social work practice, including the evaluation of social work programs.
 The course focuses on the methods used to evaluate research and implement research methods into social work practice.
 The principles of Evidence-Based Practice (EBP) and research methodology will be identified and applied in order to integrate the knowledge gained to diverse practice contexts and the evaluation of practice and program outcomes.
-Students are familiarized with research knowledge resources vital to social work practice and evaluation and learn strategies for efficiently accessing and applying emerging research knowledge in order to effectively evaluate practice and programs, This course introduces and develops knowledge, values, skills and cognitive and affective processes related primarily to CSWE Competency 4: Engage in practice-informed research and research-informed practice and CSWE Competency 9: Evaluate practice with individuals, families, groups, organizations, and communities,
+Students are familiarized with research knowledge resources vital to social work practice and evaluation and learn strategies for efficiently accessing and applying emerging research knowledge in order to effectively evaluate practice and programs, This course introduces and develops knowledge, values, skills and cognitive and affective processes related primarily to CSWE Competency 4: Engage in practice-informed research and research-informed practice and CSWE Competency 9: Evaluate practice with individuals, families, groups, organizations, and communities.

 SOWK 7431 Data Analysis and Interpretation for Program Evaluation Research (3)

 In this three-credit course, students continue to develop skills related to the accession, creation, utilization, and dissemination of knowledge for social work practice and program evaluation.
 The course focuses primarily on the principles, methods, and applications of quantitative and qualitative data analysis used in clinical-community social work research and program evaluation.
 The course emphasizes the practical application of data analysis knowledge in both assessing the quality of existing research evidence and contributing to knowledge through systematic inquiry on topics of concern to social work practitioners and their clients.
 Special emphasis is given to issues of norms, validity, and generalizability of measures, statistical methods, and data interpretation for research with diverse populations.
 The utilization of computer applications for data management and analysis is stressed.
-Prerequisite(s): SOWK 7421.

 Prerequisite(s): SOWK 7421.

-SOWK 7440 Integrative Capstone Seminar (2,3)
+SOWK 7440 Integrative Capstone Seminar (3)

 Prerequisite(s): SOWK 7331.

-SOWK 7450 Death, Dying and Grieving (2-3)
+SOWK 7450 Death, Dying and Grieving (3)

-SOWK 7520 Field Practicum & Seminar I (4,5)
+SOWK 7520 Field Practicum & Seminar I (4)

-Field placements are in community agencies where professional social work supervision is provided to guide the development of a full range of social work practice skills and helping the learner assume a professional social work role.
-As is possible, placements are made in accordance with a student's stated learning objectives and professional career goals.
+Field education is the signature pedagogy of social work education.
+The Field Practicum & Seminar courses are designed to integrate MSW coursework with field practicum learning and experience.
+Field placements are in community agencies where professional social work supervision is provided to guide the development of a full range of social work practice skills to help the student assume a professional social work role.
+Field Practicum & Seminar courses require students to complete 300 hours in field placement in conjunction with class attendance and participation.
 Tulane School of Social Work maintains close ties with agencies in the development of the educational focus of field instruction.

 Prerequisite(s): (SOWK 7120, 7130, 7221 and 7310).

-SOWK 7530 Field Practicum & Seminar II (4,5)
+SOWK 7530 Field Practicum & Seminar II (4)

-Field placements are in community agencies where professional social work supervision is provided to guide the development of a full range of social work practice skills and helping the learner assume a professional social work role.
-As is possible, placements are made in accordance with a student's stated learning objectives and professional career goals.
+Field education is the signature pedagogy of social work education.
+The Field Practicum & Seminar courses are designed to integrate MSW coursework with field practicum learning and experience.
+Field placements are in community agencies where professional social work supervision is provided to guide the development of a full range of social work practice skills to help the student assume a professional social work role.
+Field Practicum & Seminar courses require students to complete 300 hours in field placement in conjunction with class attendance and participation.
 Tulane School of Social Work maintains close ties with agencies in the development of the educational focus of field instruction.
-Prerequisite(s): SOWK 7520.

 Prerequisite(s): SOWK 7520.

-SOWK 7540 Field Practicum Seminar III (4,5)
+SOWK 7540 Field Practicum & Seminar III (4)

 Prerequisite(s): SOWK 7530.